-Lanes must provide rear service access to properties frontier.
+Lanes must provide rear service access to properties fronting

-Road or Newcastle Street to sites which C9 - Buildings should address new lanes to provide passive surveillance.
-C10 - C11 Applicants must demonstrate that the proposed service lane will be of benefit to the traffic circulation system in the Rose Bay Centre as a whole.
+Road or Newcastle Street to sites which cure

+Buildings: C9 - C10 Buildings should address new lanes to provide passive surveillance. - C11 Applicants must demonstrate that the proposed service lane will be or benefit to the traffic circulation system in the Rose Bay Centre as a whole.